Eau De Toilette vs Eau De Parfum: What's the difference?

 The important thing to remember here is you can’t confuse EDP with pure perfume, or parfum or ‘extrait de parfum’, which is a common mistake to do.
 A pure perfume has around 20-40 percent of scented perfume ingredients, which explains why the ‘perfume’ version of any fragrance is always the most expensive even though they belong to the same range and fragrance notes.
 Pure perfume is ideally suited for after-dark occasions and they often come in glass nozzle bottles for easy dabbing rather than spraying.
 This one is a pricey juice that you would only want to invest in after understanding what truly works for you the best!

-So, now that you’ve taken mental notes and you can finally rest that debate in your head about what should be your new fragrance, shop away!
+So, now that you’ve taken mental notes and you can finally rest that debate in your head about what should find the best female perfumes for yourself, shop away!